Hero background

 Weekdays

-07:00Breakfast and preparation for the day's activities
+07:00Breakfast and getting ready for the activities

-11:00Break, hydration, and relaxation with fellow volunteers
+11:00Break, hydrate and chill out with the other volunteers

-18:30Shower, shared dinner, and evening activities
+18:30Shower, shared dinner and evening activities

 Weekend

-Weekends are free from scheduled activities.
-You can explore the area, join short trips, or relax with fellow volunteers.
+Weekends are free of set activities.
+You can explore the area, plan a short trip, or just take it easy with the other volunteers.

-Trip to Port Barton
+Day trip to Port Barton

-Trip to Port Barton
+Day trip to Port Barton

 The next story is yours